vanhoefm/krackattacks-scripts/README.md

 After doing this you can executing the scripts multiple times as long as you don't close the terminal.

+If you want to undo the effects of the `disable-hwcrypto.sh` then delete the file `/etc/modprobe.d/nohwcrypt.conf`.

 # Testing Clients

 First modify `hostapd/hostapd.conf` and **edit the line `interface=` to specify the Wi-Fi interface** that will be used to execute the tests.
 Note that for all tests, once the script is running, you must let the device being tested connect to the **SSID testnetwork using the password abcdefgh**.
 You can change settings of the AP by modifying `hostapd/hostapd.conf`.
 In all tests the **client must use DHCP to get an IP** after connecting to the Wi-Fi network.
 This is because some tests only start after the client has requested an IP using DHCP!